EsriCanada/TechTrek_Idol_2014/CuttingsFinest/plugmyride/README.md

 Welcome to Plug My Ride.

 Enjoy freedom with your electric vehicle.
 There are more charging stations available every day.
-Let Plug My Ride help you discover how your lifestyle will ride in an electric vehicle!<br><br>
+Let Plug My Ride help you discover how your lifestyle will ride in an electric vehicle!

 It’s easy.
 Just choose your vehicle, starting point and destination.
-Plug My Ride will show you the best route with stops for charging, as well a visual representation of a single charge driving range for the vehicle.<br><br>
+Plug My Ride will show you the best route with stops for charging, as well a visual representation of a single charge driving range for the vehicle.

 Let’s go exploring.